pdpy-org/pdpy/docs/source/examples/additive_synthesis.rst

 First, we import the library so we can use it::

-  from pdpy import PdPy, Obj
+  from pdpy_lib import PdPy, Obj

 Variables
 ---------